 Still, the industry has a wealth of tools and technologies at its disposal that enable it to realize quite some transformations, regardless of how mature the companies are.
 And the pace of change will definitely increase for the reasons explained below, with data as the fuel for many of the – required – evolutions.

-Data and transformation: the importance of building information modeling for the AEC industry
+Data and transformation: the importance of building information modeling for the construction industry

 Several vendors in the AEC market point to digital twins as the enablers of the next transformation wave in architecture, engineering, and construction.
 That seems logical since, in the end, digital twins are a logical evolution of BIM – and what it is about.